roderickvd/semmy/README.md

 Beautiful graphs are powered by Highcharts, which is licensed under a Creative Commons Attribution-NonCommercial 3.0 License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/.

 Free weather data from OpenWeatherMap is licensed under a Creative Commons Attribution-ShareAlike 2.0 License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/2.0/.

-Weather Underground is a registered trademark of The Weather Channel, LLC both in the United States and internationally.
-The Weather Underground Logo is a trademark of Weather Underground, LLC.